Here

 flourish of books foretelling the end of everything from science to

-beginnings will take their place.
-Is it a time for despair or hope?
+new beginnings will take their place.
+Is it a time for despair or

-finds reason to celebrate, claiming it’s about time we looked beyond
+however, finds reason to celebrate, claiming it's about time we

-the confines of our king-of-the-mountain value system to a broader
+looked beyond the confines of our king-of-the-mountain value system

 In his newest book, Charles D. Hayes submits that the